ChapelR/custom-macros-for-sugarcube-2/docs/event-macros.md

 <</event>>
 ```

-This macro set can be used to add more interaction to your game; things like keyboard hotkeys, controls, clickable non-link elements, and more.
-Once registered, events are essentially permanent (though they can be removed via JavaScript and suppressed via code logic); therefore, **the best place to create events is your StoryInit special passage**.
+This macro be used to handle events in your game; things like keyboard hotkeys, controls, clickable non-link elements, and more.
 Note that the element the event is tied to does not need to be rendered (or currently on the page or in the passage) in order to attach an event to it.

+This macro has three aliases: `<<on>>` set recurring event handlers, while `<<one>>` creates a single-use event handler.
+If you want the handler to run each and every time the event occurs, use `<<on>>`.
+If you want the event to occur only once, the next time the event occurs, use `<<one>>`.

+> [!NOTE]
+> The `<<event>>` macro exists as an alias for `<<on>>` for backwards-compatibility with code written for older version of this macro set.
+The `<<event>>` macro should be considered deprecated going forward.

 * **type**: a valid jQuery event type.
+You may include a namespace with a dot, e.g., `click.my-namespace`.
 Some events that may be of interest:
   * `click`: fires when an element is clicked on.
   * `dblclick`: fires when an element is double-clicked on.
   * `keyup`: fires when an key is pressed and released.